tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/快速入门/开通服务_intl.md

 3. After activation, the following page appears.
 Click **Configuration Information** to view the configuration information.
 ![](https://main.qcloudimg.com/raw/8275686caae2adda29534069d0b2d1bf.png)

-4. View the configuration information delivered by the system, which includes the cluster the game belongs to as well as the game’s AppID, AppKey, and private network access address.
+4. View the configuration information delivered by the system, which includes the region as well as the game’s AppID, AppKey, and VPC Network.
 You have completed service activation and can now begin to manage your tables.
 ![](https://main.qcloudimg.com/raw/8cfdb0d9d88d1ab834271db27b63d4fb.png)